 Many people in our community grew up in Superior and have amazing stories to tell about their upbringing. more to add….send me an email!

-The buildings of the furnace were dismantled to make room for additional railroad tracks.
+The buildings of the furnace were dismantled circa 1919 to make room for additional railroad tracks.
+Stack was demolished in the early 1960s.

 Here are better photos of the school.